anchetaWern/portfolio-jekyll-plugin/README.md

 Create a new folder in the `source` directory and name it `portfolio`.
 This is where your projects will be stored, each project will have its own folder, and inside the folder create the `index.markdown` file (the same as what's generated when you issue a `rake generate` command).
 Also create an `index.markdown` file inside the `portfolio` directory.
-This file will contain the following text:
+This will be the main portfolio page where all your projects are listed.
+Here's an example:

 ```
 ---